wandyezj/Random/writings/thoughts/an_intro_to_api_design.md

 Application Programming Interfaces (APIs) are the chief method for programmers to interact with software.
 APIs design can have a substantial impact on software quality.

-This paper will examine API design flaws that negatively impacted software quality and analyze what could have been done to prevent these flaws.
+This paper will examine API design flaws that lead to undesireable outcomes and analyze what could have been done to prevent these flaws.

 This paper will examine:

 * the general components of an API
-* specific case studies where flaws in API design negatively impacted software quality.
+* specific case studies where flaws in API design lead to undesireable outcomes
-* propose an API design process to reduce API design flaws.
+* examine an API design process to reduce API design flaws

-## API Anatomy
+## API Components

-Before examining specific cases where
+Before examining specific cases where API design flaws lead to undesireable outcomes it is worth examining the components of an API to better understand the causes of the design flaw.

 * Model
 * Structure